Yep. I think the headline says it all.

 As for the writing I did this year, in addition to “Lost and Found,” I got to have some more fun with original fiction, this time with Kevin as we teamed up to write a story for It Came From the Multiplex: 80s Midnight Thrillers and Chillers, a forthcoming anthology from Hex Publishers.
 Our story is very much in the vein of such classic 1980s horror movies as House or The Return of the Living Dead.
 We made ourselves laugh pretty much the entire time we were planning and writing this thing.
 It Came From the Multiplex is currently scheduled to be published in Fall 2020.
 As I write this, Kevin and I are working through another short story, this time for Pangaea III, a massive shared world anthology edited by Michael Jan Friedman.
 Kevin and I previously collaborated on a story for the first Pangaea anthology, and Kevin himself wrote a follow-up for the second book.
 For this latest outing, I honestly don’t know how he’s going to pull this off, but I guess that’s why he’s the editor.
 Pangaea III will debut in July at the Shore Leave convention.

 The main change to my work life happened back in April, when I was hired as a consultant to the Star Trek Brand Development arm of CBS’s Global Franchise Management team.
-In this capacity, I’ve been assisting certain licensing partners such as Simon & Schuster and IDW Publishing as they develop tie-in projects such as novels and comics based on the newer Star Trek series like Discovery and Picard.
+In this capacity, I’ve been assisting certain licensing partners such as Simon & Schuster and IDW Publishing as they develop, respectively, novel and comics tie-in projects based on the newer Star Trek series like Discovery and Picard.
 I’ve also been helping out with various internal efforts and reviewing proposals for other possible projects on an “as needed” basis, and I’ve even found time to provide content for StarTrek.com, mostly with pieces focusing on different aspects of Star Trek publishing.
 Expect to see more of that sort of thing in 2020.

 So, yeah.
 I’ve been busy.
 I’ve been warned I likely will be even busier in the new year, but I’m having a ball with a job I truly love, so what the hell do I have to complain about?